piershdee/angry-bird/README.md

-A clone the angry-bird game
+A clone the flappy bird game